fauzanardh/WebScrapper/README.md

 # Simple Web Scrapper
-This project is as a part of BINUS International Computer Architecture and Operating System final project.
+A repository for our final project for Computer Architecture and Operating Systems class in Binus International.

+## Team Members:
+Fauzan
+Stanlly

 ## This project uses
 1. Socket for making a http request